blob: 477b51e1064d791bbd199afa7f5b9f1150151343 (

 apt install vim gnupg build-essential devscripts

-add the matching local r-cran repository to /etc/apt/sources.list like
+add the matching local or global r-cran repository to /etc/apt/sources.list like

 and tell apt to trust my key (from my Debian CRAN page):